iryanmb/bitcoin-calculator/README.md

 # Bitcoin Return Calculator

 ## Overview
 This Python command-line program calculates the current value of a past Bitcoin investment using historical daily closing price data from a local CSV file.
+The dataset used in this project contains Bitcoin prices from its earliest available date up to August 8, 2025.

 The user enters:
 1. A **buy date** (YYYY-MM-DD)